 Based on your results, what actions do you think the agency should take (or not)?
 What should the agency do differently, if anything?
-What is your recommendation(s)?
+What are your recommendations?
 If you did a needs assessment, your recommendations should include suggestions for an appropriate intervention.
 If you did an evaluation, your recommendations should include suggestions for how to improve the intervention.